why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/pick_an_image.md

 ### Our recommendation
 Pick Tumbleweed if you intend to use your machine as a desktop machine, unless you are concerned with any of these blockers:

+### Leap
+Leap is a more traditional distribution -- it uses a fixed-points release model, just like Windows, Ubuntu, or macOS.
+Leap is a very battle-hardened operating system, made mostly up of packages brought from SUSE Linux Entreprise, a commercial Linux operating system for servers, and of packages brought from Tumbleweed after they were tested, tried and used by the community.

+It is worth noting that Leap provides a Linux kernel that is several years behind the version offered by Tumbleweed.

+??? info
+    The kernel is the heart of any Linux operating system.
+It is key for a smooth user experience with recent machines, especially laptops and computers heavily relying on periphericals

+This means that you might be better served by Tumbleweed if you have a recent computer or rely extensively on "exotic" hardware.

+### Our recommendation
+Pick Tumbleweed if you intend to use your machine as a desktop machine, unless you are concerned with any of these blockers:

 * you don't want or you cannot update frequently over the network, because you have a very limited bandwidth or unreliable internet access
 * you cannot afford to reboot your computer frequently to install updates
 * you don't want to use, or for some reason cannot afford to switch between, different snapshots